1099 vs W2: Pros and Cons

 Criteria1099W2

-Which is better?โœ…โŒ
+Which is better?

-ExplanationWhile it might be tempting to think of employees as having greater retention, the reality is that contractors live and die based on the relationships they maintain with various employers.
-While itโ€™s certainly possible to have both for long periods of time, contractors are ultimately more likely to consider that relationship sacred.
+ExplanationWhile it might be tempting to think of employees as having greater retention, the reality is that contractors’ professional journey sustains based on the relationships they maintain with various employers.
+While it’s certainly possible to have both for long periods of time, contractors are ultimately more likely to consider that relationship sacred.

-1099 vs W2: pros and cons for workers
+1099 vs W2: Pros and Cons for Workers

 The other half of people curious about the respective pros and cons of 1099s vs W2s are the workers themselves, who are deciding whether it is best to seek employment with a company or go it alone and manage their own business.